shane-mason/FieldStation42/README.md

 # FieldStation42
 Broadcast TV simulator intended to provide an authentic experience of watching OTA television.

+## Quickstart

+* Ensure Python 3 and MPV are installed on your subsystem
+* Clone the repository - this will become you main working directory.
+* Install python dependencies
+* Configure your stations
+* Generate a weekly schedule
+* Watch TV

-## FieldPlayer Setup
+## Install Dependencies
 This is the base player component.
-While these instructions are for a Raspberry Pi, any linux installation should work fine and it even works with windows subsystem for linux.
+Any linux installation should work fine (including Rasberry Pi) and it even works with windows subsystem for linux.

-Base hardware: Raspberry Pi Zero
-* Install base Raspian OS
 * Ensure MPV is installed and operational
+* Ensure Python 3 is installed and up-to-date
+    * Its recommended that you use a virtual env, but not required.

 ### Python Dependencies
-Its recommended to use virtual env and install the following modules:
+The following modules are required for the system to work:

 #### moviepy
 This module is used to determine the duration of a video files when building catalogs - it is not used during scheduling or live play.